incrediblesound/JedLang/README.md

 JedLang
 =======

 JedLang is a crazy lisp-like languge that I made up for fun.
+While it is not very readable, it is intended to be very terse and easy to use.
 It compiles to C.

 Lispy Math
 ----------